Graduate Certificate in Science, Technology and Society

 Science, Technology and Society: Core Seminar (Sample syllabus)

 Two electives must be chosen from the list of pre-approved STS Certificate Courses, and the third elective may be chosen from that list or from the broader curriculum subject to approval by the STS Certificate Coordinator.

 STS Certificate Courses

-Science, Technology, and Security
+- Science, Technology and Security (Sample syllabus)

 Contact the STS Certificate Coordinator with any further questions:Robert Rosenberger

 The Georgia Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, http://www.sacscoc.org for questions about the accreditation of the Georgia Institute of Technology.